 I am a Postdoctoral Research Fellow of the Center for Human-Compatible Artificial Intelligence (CHAI) at the University of California, Berkeley.
 I am fortunate to be mentored by Prof. Stuart Russell.
-Previously, I spent a year as a postdoc at the Princeton NLP group under the supervision of Prof. Karthik Narasimhan.
+Previously, I was a postdoc at the Princeton NLP group under the supervision of Prof. Karthik Narasimhan.
 I completed my PhD at the University of Maryland–College Park, advised by Prof. Hal Daumé III.

-- Learning to express uncertainties and ask questions: It is a mistake to think that only humans should ask AI for help and not the reverse.
-By asking a question, an agent can: (i) express its uncertainties (not just uncertainty), and (ii) obtain information to expand its task-solving capabilities.
+- Learning to ask questions: It is a mistake to think that only humans should ask AI for help and not the reverse.
+By asking a question, an agent can: (i) express its uncertainties (not just uncertainty), and (ii) obtain information to expand its capabilities.
 So more safety and more utility!
-I author a series of papers that highlight the challenges and devise solutions for the problem of learning to convey uncertainties and ask good questions [EMNLP’15’, CVPR’19, EMNLP’19, ICML’22].
+I have authored a series of papers to disseminate this message [EMNLP’15’, CVPR’19, EMNLP’19, ICML’22].

-- Modeling humans and the world: I show that current large generative models like GPT-4 implement a very primitive “model of thought” [ToM@ICML’23].
-To become more reliable, they need to develop robust models of the world and the humans in it, which allows them to simulate the future and plan appropriate actions.
-I take an inital step in this direction by improving the pragmatic-reasoning capbility of instruction-generation models [ACL’23].
+- Modeling humans and the world: I show that vanilla language models implement a very primitive “model of thought” [ToM@ICML’23].
+To become more reliable, they need to develop robust models of the world and the humans in it.
+I recently focus on improving this capbility for instruction-generation models [ACL’23].

 - My real name is Nguyễn Xuân Khánh .
 My first name is usually confused with